William R. Orthwein Jr.: Early life

-William R. Orthwein Jr. was born February 12, 1917 in St. Louis, Missouri.
+William R. Orthwein Jr. was born February 12, 1917, in St. Louis, Missouri.
 His father, William R. Orthwein, was a prominent St. Louis attorney and 1948 Missouri candidate for Lieutenant Governor who won a bronze medal in water polo at the 1904 Summer Olympics.
 His mother Nina Kent Baldwin, was a schoolteacher.
 He had two brothers, Robert Baldwin Orthwein and David Kent Orthwein.
 His paternal grandfather, William D. Orthwein (1841–1925), was a German-born grain merchant in St. Louis.

 Orthwein was educated at the Rossman School and the St. Louis Country Day School.
 He graduated from Yale University, where he received a degree in business in 1938.

 Business career

 Orthwein started his career as a salesman for the General American Life Insurance, now part of MetLife.
 In 1942, he joined McDonnell Douglas, now Boeing.
 He served as the president and chairman of one of its subsidiaries, the McDonnell Automation Co., from 1970 to 1982, and served on McDonnell Douglas's board of directors for 36 years from 1975 until his death on June 1, 2011.
 During his tenure with McDonnell Douglas, the company was considered one of the leading global enterprises in their field.
-In the 1990's Orthwein was an owner of the New England Patriots professional football franchise.
+In the 1990s Orthwein was an owner of the New England Patriots professional football franchise.

 He served on the boards of directors of the Mercantile Bancorporation and the Microdata Corporation.